arnaudporet/kgml2sif/readme.md

 source \t interaction \t target
 ```

-Note that the field separator is the tabulation `\t`: the SIF file format is the tab-separated values format (TSV) with exactly 3 columns.
+Note that the field separator is the tabulation: the SIF file format is the tab-separated values format TSV with exactly 3 columns.

 For example, the edge representing the _activation_ of _RAF1_ by _HRAS_ is a line of a SIF file encoded as follows: